Izenda7Series/docs/ref/api_report_designer_filters.rst

    * - `POST report/loadPartialFilterFieldDataAsTree`_
      - Returns paged data source field data in a hierarchy for the filter operators Equals (Tree) and Not Equal (Tree).
    * - `POST report/loadAllFilterFieldsData`_
-     - Returns all data values for all filter fields in a report.
+     - Returns all data values for all filter fields in a report. |br|
+       Deprecated, please use `POST report/loadPartialFilterFieldData`_ to avoid timeouts loading large data.

 .. _GET_report/filter/operators: